Who Will Score a Goal in the NHL Today - December 2?

 Who Will Score a Goal in the NHL Today? - December 2

-With 13 games on the NHL menu Saturday, you have lots of chances to place an anytime goal-scorer wager.
-Keep scrolling for the odds on players from each contest.
+There are 13 games on the NHL menu Saturday, and anytime goal-scorer odds for players from around the league are listed in this article.

 Get tickets for any NHL game this season at Ticketmaster!